Skip to main content

 • Name the role opencost-eks-role and create it.

-STEP 3.
-Prometheus deployment
+Step 3.
+Deploy Prometheus

 1. Add the Prometheus Helm repository: